pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ```

 Here, `iterator` runs through either the training or the testing dataset.
-The extension repeatedly extracts a minibatch from the iterator, counts the number of correct samples and the support (i.e. the number of samples that has either activate and inactivate labels) for the minibatch, and accumulates them to intermediate variables.
+The extension repeatedly extracts a minibatch from the iterator, counts the number of correct samples and the support (i.e. the number of samples that has either activate and inactivate labels) for the minibatch in `_evaluate_one` method, and accumulates them to intermediate variables.
 After consuming all minibatches, the accuracy is computed with these two variables.
+Note that this extension calculates accuracies for each tasks.
+So, `correct`, `support`, and `accuracy` are 1-dimensional ndarray that has as many elememnts as tasks.

 We insert extensions with `Trainer.extend` method.
 The metrics are computed for both training and validation dataset
-to watch the model does not overfit nor underfit.
+to watch the model does not overfit nor underfit:

 ```python
 trainer.extend(accuracy.AccuracyEvaluator(